Betterplace blue logo

 Conclusion

 Understanding freehold and leasehold in Bali is different from other places.
 Getting a freehold title in Indonesia has more rules and limits, especially for foreigners.
 If you have a lot of money and want to invest in Bali, some freehold choices might be right for you.
-Leasehold is good for anyone wanting to live in Bali or for investors looking for extra income, no matter their budget.
+Leasehold is good for anyone wanting to live in Bali or for investors using property management in Bali, no matter their budget.

 Looking for a villa in Bali, either to live in or as an investment?
 We have a great list of properties that fit different budgets.
 Check it out here.